 HISTORY OF CLASSICS.
 Erviti’s 2016 season marked a high point in the history of Spain’s cobbled classics performances, as he became the first-ever rider from his country to claim top-10 finishes in the Ronde van Vlaanderen (7th) and Paris-Roubaix (9th) on the same season.
 His appearances in cycling’s Monument classics have been regular over the years: 16 times in De Ronde and Roubaix; eight in Liège-Bastogne-Liège; five in Milano-Sanremo; and six in Il Lombardia.
 He’s also been called up for eight World Championships, two European Championships (2017, 2021) and the 2016 Rio Olympic Games.

 LA VUELTA.
 His two biggest individual wins have both happened at the Vuelta a España.
 He first won a stage in Las Rozas, in 2008, leading a twenty-man breakaway to a restricted sprint in the outskirts of Madrid, then got another success two years later in Villanova i la Geltrú, this time with a solo action.
 In 2017, Erviti put an end to a streak of then consecutive appearances (2007-2016) in the Vuelta, the last eight of them combined with Tour de France appearances.

-His relationship with the team comes from well far away.
+ALWAYS CLOSE TO HIS ROOTS.
+Husband of Maialen and father of two kids, called Aimar and June, Erviti’s relationship with the team comes from well far away.
 He was born in Irurzun, the Navarran village where the team was established in the mid 1970s and also the venue for the headquarters of INASA, the factory of aluminum responsible for everything under the Reynolds brand.
 At INASA worked one of his uncles, who gifted him one of the first ever bikes put on sale by the team (in 1981), which he used for four years before joining the under-17 category.